WiiLink24/web/src/content/guide/dokodemo.md

 </br>
 </br>

-<l class="notice info">You need to own the WiiWare title "Dokodemo Wii no Ma" to get Wii Room Anywhere.</l>
+<l class="notice info">You need to own the DSiWare title "Dokodemo Wii no Ma" to get Wii Room Anywhere.</l>

 <br>